 If you pass away, the outstanding loan balance is taken out of the value of your estate.

 Your debts are paid off before any money is passed to your heirs.
-This is done in the following order:
+This is done in the following order once funeral costs have been covered:

 Secured debts, for example your mortgage or secured loans